Our Complete Guide to Rv Camping Near Niagara Falls

 Rv Camping Near Niagara Falls

-The Niagara Falls KOA offered great Rv camping near Niagara Falls.
-We stayed here for three nights and were very pleased.
+The Niagara Falls KOA offered great RV camping near Niagara Falls.
+We stayed here for three nights and were delighted.

-One of the issues we often face is the fact that we don’t tow a vehicle.
+One of the issues we often face is that we don’t tow a vehicle.
 Therefore, we either have to leave the campground in the RV or rely on other transportation.
-Fortunately, there is a public bus stop directly across the street from the campground entrance.
-Passes can be purchased at the KOA, and it is a quick 3 miles to the Falls visitor area.
+Fortunately, a public bus stop is directly across the street from the campground entrance.
+Passes can be purchased at the KOA, 3 miles to the Falls visitor area.

-If you are looking to view these awesome waterfalls from the Canadian side we highly recommend this KOA.
-It is a great KOA with easy access to the Falls.
+If you want to view these incredible waterfalls from the Canadian side, we highly recommend this KOA.
+It is an excellent KOA with easy access to the Falls.

 Niagara Falls KOA Amenities